MrRichar02/home-manager-config/README.md

 cp /etc/nixos/hardware-configuration.nix path/to/where/you/cloned/the/repo
 ```

+now edit the configuration.nix file to change the username to match yours

 now justo run the rebuild with an special flag that gpt gave me(if it doesn't is gpt's fault)

 ```